Alvotech Reports Financial Results for First Nine Months of 2022 And Provides Business Update

 - Management to conduct a business update conference call and live webcast on Wednesday, November 16, 2022 at 8:00 am ET (13:00 pm GMT)

-/EIN News/ -- REYKJAVIK, Iceland, Nov.
-16, 2022 (GLOBE NEWSWIRE) -- Alvotech (NASDAQ: ALVO, or the “Company”), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, today reported unaudited financial results for the first nine months of 2022 and provided a summary of recent corporate highlights.
+REYKJAVIK, Iceland, Nov.
+16, 2022 (GLOBE NEWSWIRE) -- Alvotech ALVO or the "Company"))), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, today reported unaudited financial results for the first nine months of 2022 and provided a summary of recent corporate highlights.

 "Submission of new regulatory applications, further approvals and expanded commercial partnerships demonstrate strong progress of our strategy and continued commitment to our vision for the biosimilars market," said founder and Executive Chairman of Alvotech, Robert Wessman.
 "We are engaging with the FDA to resolve outstanding issues regarding manufacturing site inspection status and anticipate meeting our launch date of July 1, 2023 for our proposed biosimilar to Humira® in the U.S., with the potential to be the first high-concentration, interchangeable biosimilar."